Branched-Chain Amino Acids (BCAAs)

 - ^ Pieri M, et al. Increased persistent sodium current determines cortical hyperexcitability in a genetic model of amyotrophic lateral sclerosis.
 Exp Neurol.
 (2009)

-- ^ van Zundert B, et al. Neonatal neuronal circuitry shows hyperexcitable disturbance in a mouse model of the adult-onset neurodegenerative disease amyotrophic lateral sclerosis.
+- ^ van Zundert B, et al. Neonatal neuronal circuitry shows hyperexcitable disturbance in a mouse model of the adult-onset neurodegenerative condition amyotrophic lateral sclerosis.
 J Neurosci.
 (2008)

 - ^ Hinault C, et al. Amino acids and leucine allow insulin activation of the PKB/mTOR pathway in normal adipocytes treated with wortmannin and in adipocytes from db/db mice.
 FASEB J. (2004)